 Our editorial team is independent and only endorses products we believe in.
 Our team is dedicated to finding and telling you more about the web’s best products.
 If you purchase through our links, we may receive a commission.

-Until recently, here in the States, sherry has always been synonymous with cooking wine, a dowdy relic you'd sooner find in your parents' kitchen cabinet than on a curated wine list.
-But Americans are finally doing what Spaniards have done for years: cozying up at crowded tables to enjoy a manzanilla with their bar snacks.
+Until recently, sherry in the U.S. was synonymous with cooking wine, a dusty bottle you’d sooner find in a parent’s kitchen cabinet than on a thoughtfully curated wine list.
+But that perception has shifted fast.
+Americans are finally doing what Spaniards have done for centuries: lingering at the table with salty snacks and a chilled glass of manzanilla.

 Yes, the sherry revolution is here, if the rapturous reception of Brooklyn's Place des Fêtes and Los Angeles' Barra Santos are any indication.
 As an LA local, I've enjoyed quite a few golden hours at Santos in the past few months, nibbling on Portuguese-inspired small plates while tasting my way through the sherry menu.
 That's largely because, as confident as I usually feel ordering cocktails or wines by the glass, I'm a complete novice when it comes to the sherry game.
 But after seeing how beautifully it paired with foods both savory and sweet, I was determined to learn enough to start stocking up on some bottles at home.